-Quaker Peace Studies Trust works towards a truly peaceful world in accordance with our Quaker peace testimony, through support of the study of peace and conflict resolution at the University of Bradford.
+Quaker Peace Studies Trust works towards a truly peaceful world in accordance with our Quaker peace testimony.
+They support the study of peace and conflict resolution at the University of Bradford.

 Registered charity number: 529095

-Maintains the memorial within the National Memorial Arboretum at Alrewas in Staffordshire that commemorates the wartime service of members of the Friends Ambulance Unit and Friends Relief Service.
-Also educates the public about the work of Friends, particularly (but not exclusively) about conflict resolution, reconciliation and peacebuilding in the aftermath of war.
+Maintains the memorial within the National Memorial Arboretum at Alrewas in Staffordshire.
+The memorial commemorates the wartime service of members of the Friends Ambulance Unit and Friends Relief Service.
+The group also educate the public about the work of Friends.
+They focus on conflict resolution, reconciliation and peace-building in the aftermath of war.

 Email address: email@example.com